-- → Students are expected to wear clean, neat, and well-maintained clothing. - → Clothing must cover ALL undergarments (bras / bra straps, boxer shorts, etc.). - → Shirts, pants, skirts or shorts that show undergarments are NOT PERMITTED. - → Shorts and skirts deemed inappropriate by teacher/administration are not allowed. - → Sagging pants or ripped pants that show undergarments may not be worn. - → Shirts must cover the midriff area when arms are at their sides. - → Pajamas / Sleepwear may not be worn. - → Shoes must be worn on school grounds at all times. (sandals/flip-flops ok).
-Note- PE appropriate shoes must be worn during PE. - → The wearing of caps/hats/hoods indoors is at the discretion of the adult supervisor. - → Clothing that has reference to sex, drugs, tobacco, alcohol, weapons, violence or gang activity are NOT PERMITTED. - → Clothing and accessories which are unsafe / dangerous may be confiscated. - → Sunglasses are not permitted in buildings unless there is a medical need. - → Coaches and teachers may impose more stringent dress requirements based on special needs for certain sports or classes. - → Dress and grooming regulations may be developed for extracurricular or other special school activities.
+- → Students are expected to wear clean, neat, and well-maintained clothing. - → Clothing must cover ALL undergarments (bras / bra straps, boxer shorts, etc.). - → Tank tops are permitted, HOWEVER, straps must be 2 inches in width.
+Shirts that show the midriff, cleavage, or undergarments are NOT PERMITTED. - → Shorts and skirts deemed inappropriate by teacher/administration are not allowed. - → Sagging pants or ripped pants that show undergarments may not be worn. - → Pajamas / Sleepwear may not be worn. - → Shoes must be worn on school grounds at all times. (sandals/flip-flops ok). - → The wearing of caps/hats indoors is at the discretion of the adult supervisor. - → Clothing that has reference to sex, drugs, tobacco, alcohol, violence or gang activity are NOT PERMITTED. - → No bandanas may be worn or displayed at any time. - → Sweatshirt/jacket hoods may not be worn in the classroom. - → Clothing and accessories which are unsafe / dangerous may be confiscated. - → Sunglasses are not permitted in buildings unless there is a medical need. - → Coaches and teachers may impose more stringent dress requirements based on special needs for certain sports or classes. - → Dress and grooming regulations may be developed for extracurricular or other special school activities.